bencyna/my-portfolio/README.md

 ![Image of navbar code](./Assets/Images/screenshot2.jpg)
 ![Image of navbar](./Assets/Images/screenshot3.jpg)

-The above images are a representation of the code from bootstrap being edited and used to display a Navbar in each html file.
+The above images are a representation of the code from bootstrap being edited and used to display a navbar in each html file.

 ## Credits
 https://projects.verou.me/css3patterns/#carbon-fibre